 The success of our proprietary network of Web sites depends in large part upon consumer access to our Web sites.
-Consumers access our Web sites primarily through the following methods: directly accessing our Web sites by typing descriptive keywords or keyword strings into the uniform resource locator (URL) address box of an Internet browser; accessing our Web sites by clicking on bookmarked Web sites; and accessing our Web sites through search engines and directories.
+Consumers access our Web sites primarily through the following methods: directly accessing our Web sites by typing descriptive keywords or keyword strings into the uniform resource locator ("URL") address box of an Internet browser; accessing our Web sites by clicking on bookmarked Web sites; and accessing our Web sites through search engines and directories.

 Each of these methods requires the use of a third party product or service, such as an Internet browser or search engine or directory.
 Internet browsers may provide alternatives to the URL address box to locate Web sites, and search engines may from time to time change and establish rules regarding the indexing and optimization of Web sites.
-We may also purchase traffic to certain Web sites from search engines as part of our marketing efforts.
-Historically, we have purchased traffic to certain Web sites from less than five leading search engines.
+We also market certain Web sites through search engines.
+Historically, we have limited our search engine marketing to less than five leading search engines.

 Product developments and market practices for these means of access to our Web sites are not within our control.
-We may experience a decline in traffic to our Web sites if third party browser technologies or search engine methodologies and rules, including those affecting marketing efforts, are changed to our disadvantage.
+We may experience a decline in traffic to our Web sites if third party browser technologies or search engine methodologies and rules are changed to our disadvantage.
+We have experienced abrupt search engine algorithm and policy changes in the past.
+We expect the search engines we utilize to market and drive users to our Web sites to continue to periodically change their algorithms, policies and technologies.
+These changes may result in an interruption or decline in our ability to maintain and grow the number of users who visit our Web sites.
 We may also be forced to significantly increase marketing expenditures in the event that market prices for online advertising and paid-listings escalate.
 Any of these changes could have a material adverse effect on our business.